How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What to Include in a Iowa Demand Promissory Note

-Every Demand Promissory Note in Iowa should include the following important provisions: the full legal names and addresses of both the lender and obligor, the principal loan amount, the interest rate (which must not exceed 12% or 2% above 10-year Treasury under Iowa law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
+Every Demand Promissory Note in Iowa should include the following important provisions: the full legal names and addresses of both the lender and obligor, the principal loan amount, the interest rate (which must not exceed Floating cap published monthly by the Iowa Superintendent of Banking: 10-year Treasury average plus 2 points (6.25% for June 2026).
+Business and agricultural loans, and personal loans above the indexed threshold, may bear any agreed written rate.
+5% legal rate absent a written contract. under Iowa law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
 A demand note should clearly state that repayment is due upon the lender's written demand, with any minimum notice period the parties have agreed to before demand is made.

 Iowa requires the following elements in a valid promissory note: written agreement signed by borrower, demand notice period, interest rate disclosure.